 Most cleaning businesses purchase umbrella insurance to satisfy client contracts that require policy limits higher than $2 million.

-Umbrella insurance activates when the limits are exhausted on the underlying policy.
+Umbrella insurance activates when the limits are exhausted on an underlying cleaning business insurance policy.

-For example, say your employee fails to use a wet floor sign after mopping a client's floor.
+For example, say a janitor or house cleaner fails to use a wet floor sign after mopping a client's floor.
 Your client slips and falls, suffering a serious head injury that leaves them unable to work for months.
 The client sues you for $2.5 million in damages.

 If your cleaning business has general liability insurance with a $2 million per-occurrence limit, that policy would cover the first $2 million.
 Then your umbrella policy would kick in to cover the remaining $500,000.

-A commercial umbrella liability policy simply mirrors the coverage of the underlying policies, which may include:
+A commercial umbrella liability policy simply mirrors the coverage of the underlying policies.

-Umbrella insurance/excess liability insurance provides coverage after your general liability insurance reaches its policy limit.
+Umbrella insurance provides coverage after your general liability insurance reaches its policy limit.
 It can help cover legal costs related to:

 This policy will also cover claims on the general liability portion of a business owner’s policy (BOP), which bundles general liability insurance with commercial property insurance at a discount.